Attumm/Maat/README.md

 [![CI](https://github.com/Attumm/Maat/actions/workflows/ci.yml/badge.svg)](https://github.com/Attumm/Maat/actions/workflows/ci.yml)
 [![Downloads](https://static.pepy.tech/badge/maat/month)](https://pepy.tech/project/maat)

-Maat is an easily extensible transformation and validation library for Python.
-Built for corner cases and speed.

-The project is named after the ancient Egyptian god [Maat](https://en.wikipedia.org/wiki/Maat).
-Her scale was used to weigh the heart as described in the book of the dead.
+Maat is an extensible transformation and validation library for Python, designed to handle corner cases efficiently and with remarkable speed.
+The project is named after the ancient Egyptian god [Maat](https://en.wikipedia.org/wiki/Maat)., who used a magical scale to weigh the heart, as described in the Book of the Dead.

-Since Maats scale is magical, it not only validates values, it can transform them too.

-Maat does dictionary-to-dictionary validation and transformation.
-From those two dictionaries a new dictionary is created.
-Each value of the dictionary to be validated is passed through their validation and transformation functions.
+Similar to Maat's scale, this library offers dictionary-to-dictionary validation and transformation, as well as serializing data by leveraging the validation schema.
+A new dictionary is created from two dictionaries, with each value in the dictionary to be validated passed through their respective validation and transformation functions.
+Maat accomplishes this without relying on external dependencies.

-Maat doesn't use other depenencies.
+Utilizing Maat offers several notable features:
+* Simplicity
+* Encryption and Decryption: Maat supports validation on encrypted data, helping to maintain data privacy and adhere to data protection regulations.
+* Deep Nesting: The library proficiently manages nested data structures, ensuring efficient validation for complex data requirements.
+* Exceptional Performance: Pydantic's benchmarks show Maat the fasted Maat's combination of capabilities, including encryption and decryption, nesting, and outstanding performance, makes it a fitting choice for projects that require a versatile data validation and transformation solution.

+The simplicity and readability of Maat's validation schema contribute to the stability of its implementations in projects.
+New developers can understand and work with the validation schema quickly, making it an ideal choice for projects that value maintainability and ease of use.

 ## Examples
+Maat is designed with intuitiveness and simplicity in mind, making it accessible for developers who are familiar with dictionaries.
+The structure of Maat's validation schema cis schema  of the data being validated, contributing to the ease of understanding and reducing the learning curve.
+This example demonstrates the intuitive nature of Maat's validation schema:

 This validates that input name is of type `str` and is either "John Doe" or "Jane Doe".
 Throws `Invalid` exception when validation fails.
 Maat has a fail fast policy.